cwynveen/rag-workshop/rag-app/README.md

     ```

 2. Open your browser at http://EC2-PUBLIC-IP:3001
-Login (these can be dummy creds. admin@gmail.com)
-Let's ask a question!
+Login (these can be dummy creds. admin@gmail.com).
+Now, let's ask a question!

     ```plaintext
     What is Iron Bank?